webvijayi/instasell-acp-woocommerce/README.md

 The plugin comes pre-packaged with all dependencies.
 To install:

-1. Download the latest `.zip` file from the [Releases page](https://github.com/webvijayi/instasell-acp-woocommerce/releases)
+1. Download the latest `.zip` file from the [Releases page](https://github.com/webvijayi/instant-checkout-via-acp-agentic-commerce-for-woocommerce/releases)
 2. In WordPress admin, go to **Plugins > Add New > Upload Plugin**
 3. Choose the `.zip` file and click **Install Now**
 4. Click **Activate Plugin**
-5. Go to **Settings > InstaSell ACP** to configure the plugin
+5. Go to **Settings > Instant Checkout ACP ACP** to configure the plugin
 6. Apply for OpenAI ACP approval at https://openai.com/index/buy-it-in-chatgpt/
 7. (After approval) Copy your ACP OpenAI API Key from the OpenAI ACP dashboard
 8. Enable the ACP API and paste your OpenAI API Key in the settings